Segflow/blog/content/post/acebear-ctf-secure_login.md

 ```

-At this point we have all the data needed to come up with an input that, when processed by the algorithm, the result bytes should be equal to **correct**.
+At this point, we have all the data needed to come up with an input that, when processed by the algorithm, the result bytes should be equal to **correct**.

 You can do that manually if you are good at maths, or use a Theorem Prover like [z3](https://github.com/Z3Prover/z3) to do that.
-I'm bad at math, so you can guess what approach I chose.
+I'm bad at math so you can guess what approach I chose.

 The final code is the following: